Stratehm/multipool-stats-backend/README.md

 http://127.0.0.1:8080/multipool-stats-backend-1.0.0-SNAPSHOT/

 The log file of the application will be stored in the /tmp directory.
 (On windows, this directory will be created on the same drive as the Tomcat insstallation.
 For example, c:\tmp)
-(It may be a good idea to make that configurable)
+(It may be a good idea to make that configurable in the future)